comChrisT/earthy/README.md

 First, download and install Android studio from its website (https://developer.android.com/studio).
 The version used was Android Studio Iguana.
-During installation choose Standard installation.
+During installation choose Standard installation, accept the terms and follow the installer.
 If you get any errors during the installation about failing to install HAXM, we will fix it later.

 Open Android studio and navigate to the plugins screen.